History of religion in China: Tang dynasty

 Both Buddhism and Taoism developed hierarchic pantheons which merged metaphysical and physical being, blurring the edge between the human and the divine, which reinforced the religious belief that gods and devotees sustain one another.

 The earliest evidence of Christianity in China dates to the Eighth century.
 It is a stone stele in Xi'an inscribed with a general summary of basic Nestorian teachings.

+Texts from the Tang era are the are the earliest known usage of the term mixin to describe beliefs and practices that conflicted with official religious rites as "deluded" or "confused".

 City Gods cult

 Temple of the City God of Sheng County, Zhejiang.
 City God Temples are often built at the heart of trade and economic districts.

 The principle of reciprocity between the human and the divine, which was strengthened during the Tang dynasty, led to changes in the pantheon that reflected changes in the society.
 The late Tang dynasty saw the spread of the cult of the City Gods in direct bond to the development of the cities as centres of commerce and the rise in influence of merchant classes.
 Commercial travel opened China to influences from foreign cultures.

 The City God is a protector of the boundaries of a city and of its internal and economic affairs, such as trade and elections of politicians.
 In each city, the respective City God is embodied by one or more historical personages, native of the city itself, who distinguished themselves by extraordinary attainments.
 Scholar Valerie Hansen argues that the City God is not a home-grown cult, but has its prototype in the Indian Vaiśravaṇa as a guardian deity.